eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/playground/index.md

 To start a live sharing session, click the `Live Share` button.
 This will create a link that you can share with others to collaborate with them in real-time.

+!!! warning "No long-term availability guarantees"
+    Snapshots are stored in an AWS bucket.
+While there is no expiration policy, we <b>cannot guarantee</b> their long-term availability.
+Live sharing sessions are <b>memory-based and are lost</b> every time the Playgroung's [collaboration server](https://github.com/epsilonlabs/yjs-websocket-nginx-docker) restarts.
+Thefore live sharing should be used <b>for ephemeral collaboration only</b>.
+For long-term storage, please download a copy of your work as discussed below.

 ## Download your work

 To download a zipped archive of your work, click the `Download` button.
 Depending on your selection, the zipped archived will contain the model management program(s), the models and metamodels of the example, a `readme.md` file with instructions as well as: